azuredevcollege/trainingdays/day6/challenges/challenge1.md

 **5: Detach container**

 We're gonna create another container from the same hello-world image.
 But this time we'll create it detached.
 By default Docker container starts in the foreground mode.
 Like the one that we created above.
-In the foreground mode, Docker starts the defualt process in the container and attaches your console to the process’s STDIN, STDOUT and STDERR streams.
+In the foreground mode, Docker starts the default process in the container and attaches your console to the process’s STDIN, STDOUT and STDERR streams.
 But when we do that,  you can not access your console anymore.
 You just see the output generated by container on your screen.
 To avoid this we can start a container in the background mode which is also called detached and the option that gives you this ability is ```-d```.
 Running a container in the foreground or background doesn't change it's behavior.
 This is just about if we want to attach to the containers streams or not.
 Let's create the container in the background and also this time let's define its name too.

 Type:
 ```shell